niruca6/nicomitimer/README.en.md

 ## 2.How to use
 ### 2-1.
 UI
-Buttons in the upper left are Quick Start.
-The timer starts instantly when you clicked it.
+The buttons in the upper left are Quick Start.
+The timer starts instantly when you click it.
-The gray text in the center is input field.
-You can enter the time you want here and click [▶︎] to start.
+The gray text in the center is the input field.
+Enter the time you want here and click [▶︎] (or Enter) to start.
-[❙ ❙] to pause, [▶︎] to again. [✖︎] to end the timer.
+Click [❙ ❙] to pause, [▶︎] to resume, and [✖︎] to cancel the timer.

 ### 2-2.
 Options
 - Volume: Adjusts the volume of alarm.
 Please DON'T set the volume above 20%.
 The too loud sounds may damage your hearing.